What is a Witch?

 The Definition of Witch

-One of the most common questions I get as someone who has been studying witchcraft for more than a few years is, "what is a witch?"
-According to Merriam-Webster Dictionary, the definition of Witch dramatically differs depending on who is saying it.
-One definition is, "in fiction and folk traditions a: a person (especially a woman) who is credited with having usually malignant supernatural powers." or "b: a woman who is believed to practice usually black magic often with the aid of a devil or familiar [such as a] SORCERESS."
+According to the Merriam-Webster Dictionary, the definition of Witch dramatically differs depending on who is saying it.
+One definition is, "in fiction and folk traditions a: a person (especially a woman) who is credited with usually having malignant supernatural powers." or "b: a woman who is believed to practice usually black magic often with the aid of a devil or familiar [such as a] SORCERESS."
+The dictionary goes on to define witchcraft as "2: or less commonly Witch: a practitioner of witchcraft, especially in adherence with a neo-pagan tradition or religion (such as Wicca); 3: a mean or ugly old woman [example:] HAGCRONE; a charming or alluring girl or woman."

 Religion and Witchcraft